cwarmbrunn/cwarmbrunn/README.md

 **Why am I here?** ✨ <br>

-I've been looking for new ways to take my Program Manager experiences to the next level and coding has been an amazing outlet and experience for me.
+I've been looking for new ways to take my Program Manager experiences to the next level and coding made perfect sense given my passions and experiences in Technology.
+So far, it's been an amazing outlet and experience for me.
 I'm eager to learn, evolve, and grow as a developer.

 <br>